Insality/defold-schedule/tech_doc.md

 - Event chaining: `after(event_id)` waits for referenced event to complete
 - Chained events start when parent event's end_time is reached
 - Chain validation checks parent event exists and status = "completed"
-- `wait_online` option: if false/nil, waits for parent's end_time to pass; if true, starts immediately when parent completes
+- `wait_online` option: if true, waits for first `update()` call after parent completes (starts counting after player is online, don't include offline time); if false/nil, starts immediately when parent completes
 - Start time recalculated when parent event completes
 - Processor updates all chained events in a loop until no more updates occur
 - Chained events reset start_time to nil when parent reactivates (for cycling events)